-BRP INTERNATIONAL LIMITED WARRANTY: 2005 BOMBARDIER ATV PRODUCTS
+BRP LIMITED WARRANTY NORTH AMERICA: 2005 BOMBARDIER† ATV

-1. SCOPE OF THE LIMITED WARRANTY
+1) SCOPE OF THE LIMITED WARRANTY

-Bombardier Recreational Products INC. (hereinafter "BRP"), warrants its 2005 Bombardier ATV products from defects in material or workmanship for the period described below.
+Bombardier Recreational Products Inc. (BRP), warrants its 2005 Bombardier ATVs from defects in material or workmanship for the period and under the conditions described below.

-All genuine Bombardier parts and accessories, installed by an authorized Bombardier distributor/dealer (as hereinafter defined) at the time of delivery of the 2005 Bombardier ATV product, carry the same warranty as that of the ATV.
+All genuine Bombardier parts and accessories, installed by an authorized Bombardier ATV dealer (as hereinafter defined) at the time of delivery of the 2005 Bombardier ATV, carry the same warranty as that of the ATV.